MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/concepts/publishing-guidelines.md

 The most successful approach we have found for packages published to the PowerShell Gallery is this:

 - Do initial development in an open-source project site.
 The PowerShell Team uses GitHub.
-- Use feedback from reviewers and [Powershell Script Analyzer](https://aka.ms/psscriptanalyzer) to get the code to stable state.
+- Use feedback from reviewers and [PowerShell Script Analyzer](https://aka.ms/psscriptanalyzer) to get the code to stable state.
 - Include documentation, so others know how to use your work.
 - Test out the publishing action using a local repository.